rustfoundation/safety-critical-rust-coding-guidelines/GOALS.md

 * For the initial version to be complete coverage of the Rust programming languages pieces
   * "Something" shipped to alleviate pressure at organizations is better than "nothing available"
 * For any version to be conflict-free with various members' or their organizations' viewpoints
   * Members and their organizations may take different stances on how pieces of the Rust programming language should be viewed and approached.
-This is okay and expected.
-We'd like to ship something that we can obtain broad consensus on and worst case scenario there may be a section here or there which you may need to adjust in an internal version that'd downstream.
+This is **okay and expected**.
+  * We'd like to ship something that we can obtain broad consensus on.
+  * Worst case scenario: there may be a section here or there which you may need to adjust in an internal version that'd downstream.